 The procedure for oral questions with debate may be proposed only where notice of the question can be given within the following time-limits: if the question is addressed to the Commission, at least one week and if to the Council at least five weeks before the opening of the sitting on whose agenda it is to appear.
 In urgent cases, the President may propose direct to Parliament that a question which could not be placed before the enlarged Bureau under the foregoing conditions be placed on the agenda.
 Such questions, together with any that could not be notified within the time-limits specified above, may be placed on the agenda only with the agreement of the institutions to which they are addressed.

-- 3. Questions may be put to the Foreign Ministers meeting in political cooperation under the same conditions as laid down in this Rule for questions to the Council. - 4.
-One of the questioners may speak to the question for not more than ten minutes.
+3. Questions may be put to the Foreign Ministers meeting in political cooperation under the same conditions as laid down in this Rule for questions to the Council.

+4. One of the questioners may speak to the question for not more than ten minutes.
 One member of the institution concerned shall answer.
 Other Members of Parliament may speak for not more than five minutes, and may do so only once.

-One of the questioners may, at his request, comment for not more than five minutes on the answer given.
+One of the questioners may, at his request, briefly comment on the answer given.

-5. In order to wind up the debate on a question under this Rule, any committee or political group, or five or more Members, may place before the President a motion for a resolution with a request that an early vote be taken on it.
+5. In order to wind up the debate on a question put to the Commission, any committee or political group, or five or more Members, may place before the President a motion for a resolution with a request that a vote be taken on it immediately.

-As soon as the motion for a resolution has been distributed, Parliament shall first decide, if necessary after hearing one of the movers, whether an early vote is to be taken.
+As soon as the motion for a resolution has been distributed, Parliament shall first decide, if necessary after hearing one of the movers, whether a vote is to be taken immediately.
+Thereafter only explanations of vote shall be permitted.

-Should an early vote be decided upon, the motion for a resolution shall be put to the vote at the voting time on the next sitting day without reference to committee.
+Should an immediate vote be decided upon, the motion for a resolution shall be put to the vote without reference to committee.
 Only explanations of vote shall be permitted.

-- 6. The enlarged Bureau may ask the authors of questions to reword them. - 7.
-At the request of the author of an oral question with debate acting in agreement with any co-authors, the question may be withdrawn by them, but may be immediately taken over by any other Member, under the conditions set out in paragraph 1 above, with the agreement of Parliament deciding by vote without debate.
+6. The enlarged Bureau may ask the authors of questions to reword them.

+7. At the request of the author of an oral question with debate acting in agreement with any co-authors, the question may be withdrawn by them, but may be immediately taken over by any other Member, under the conditions set out in paragraph 1 above, with the agreement of Parliament deciding by vote without debate.

+1. Question Time shall be held normally on the second and third sitting day of each part-session of Parliament, and shall in each case not exceed one and a half hours.

-- 1. Question Time shall be held at each part-session at such times as may be decided by Parliament on a proposal from the enlarged Bureau. - 2.
-Questions shall be submitted in writing to the President, who shall decide whether they are admissible; he shall determine the order in which they will be taken, and how they will be grouped.
+2. Questions shall be submitted in writing to the President, who shall decide whether they are admissible; he shall determine the order in which they will be taken, and how they will be grouped.